Schizotypal personality disorder

-Schizotypal personality disorder (StPD or SPD), also known as schizotypal disorder, is a cluster A personality disorder.
-DSM classification describes the disorder specifically as a personality disorder characterized by thought disorder, paranoia, a characteristic form of social anxiety, derealization, transient psychosis, and unconventional beliefs.
-People with this disorder feel pronounced discomfort in forming and maintaining social connections with other people, primarily due to the belief that other people harbor negative thoughts and views about them.
-Peculiar speech mannerisms and socially unexpected modes of dress are also characteristic.
-Schizotypal people may react oddly in conversations, not respond, or talk to themselves.
+Schizotypal personality disorder (StPD or SPD), also known as schizotypal disorder, is a mental disorder characterized by thought disorder, paranoia, a characteristic form of social anxiety, derealization, transient psychosis, and unconventional beliefs.
+People with this disorder often feel pronounced discomfort in forming and maintaining social connections with other people, primarily due to the belief that other people harbor negative thoughts and views about them.
+People with StPD may react oddly in conversations, such as not responding as expected, or talking to themselves.
 They frequently interpret situations as being strange or having unusual meanings for them; paranormal and superstitious beliefs are common.
-Schizotypal people usually disagree with the suggestion that their thoughts and behaviors are a 'disorder' and seek medical attention for depression or anxiety instead.
-Schizotypal personality disorder occurs in approximately 3% of the general population and is more commonly diagnosed in males.
+Those with the disorder often score high on measures for self-disorder.